Meet your awesome MedLife MCAT Mentors

 Sami Siddiqui

-Sami only had ten weeks to accomplish a competitive MCAT score for med school.
+Sami only had two months to accomplish a competitive MCAT score for med school, and he was balancing an internship and summer classes.
 If the intimidation and pressure from this wasn’t enough, Sami also struggled with his timing in his early prep and he couldn’t figure out how to finish the sections for the MCAT on time.

-He mastered the content for the exam but his scores remained in the 500’s range for a month.
+He mastered the content for the exam but his scores plateaued around the 500’s range.
 He couldn’t figure out how to translate his knowledge to the exam until he came across some top scorer strategies from a YouTube video from one of our mentors here at MedLife.

 Once Sami realized that he had to hone in on his approach to the passages rather than content, his scores skyrocketed and he was unstoppable.
-His initial 504 diagnostic increased to a 521 for his last FL practice exam.
+His early low 500s plateau increased to a 521 for his last FL practice exam.
 His confidence carried him to achieve an outstanding 519 on test day, surpassing his goal of scoring in the 95th percentile!

 Meet Sami